 The present note provides a state of play on Opsys on those four points in line with DG DEVCO note sent on 8 June 2016 ARES(2016)2668822.
 Opsys is work in progress and the preparation for the implementation of the re-use of corporate solutions for Opsys project 2B “contract management” and related IT components has passed important milestones while for others the completion is close.

-Two important events are planned in November with the next DEVCO IT Steering Committee on 30/11/2016 and with the signature by DEVCO, NEAR, FPI, DIGIT and RTD of a partnership agreement which are called to endorse the technical re-use solution and the way to work together.
+Two important events are planned by the end of the year with the next DEVCO IT Steering Committee on 30/11/2016 and with the signature by DEVCO, NEAR, FPI, DIGIT and RTD of a partnership agreement which are called to endorse the technical re-use solution and the way to work together.

 A detailed work plan for Project 2B for all involved parties: